EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 ## UDP receiver

 The UDP receiver can handle both single and multi row write requests.
-It is currently single-threaded, and performs both network IO and write jobs out of one thread.
+It is currently single-threaded, and performs both network I/O and write jobs out of one thread.
 The UDP worker thread can work either on its own thread or use the common thread pool.
 It supports both multicast and unicast.